-- (a) avifauna including raptors, woodland and wetland dependent bird species; and - (b) any other habitats / species identified as having special conservation interest by this EIA study. - (vi) describe recognized site of conservation importance in the study area, if any, and assess whether these site will be affected by the Project or not. - (vii) using suitable methodology, and considering also any works activities from other projects reasonably likely to occur at the time, identify and quantify as far as possible any direct (e.g. loss of habitats due to various elements such as excavation works and other associated works of the Project), indirect (e.g. changes in water qualities, hydrodynamics properties, hydrology, accidental discharge of untreated sewage, noise and other disturbance generated by the construction and operational activities etc), on-site, off-site, primary, secondary and cumulative ecological impacts on the wildlife groups and habitats identified such as destruction of habitats, reduction of species abundance/diversity, loss of feeding and breeding grounds, reduction of ecological carrying capacity and habitat fragmentation, in particular the following: - (a) disturbance to animals and plants; - (b) impacts due to increase in human activities and disturbance during the construction and operation stages of the Project such as increase in light intensity; and - (c) cumulative impacts due to other planned and committed concurrent development projects at or near the Project area. - (viii) evaluate ecological impact based on the best and latest information available during the course of the EIA study, using quantitative approach as far as practicable and covering construction and operational phases of the Project as well as the subsequent management and maintenance requirement of the Project; - (ix) recommend possible alternatives, such as layer, design and alignment of the Project and modification / change of construction methods, and practicable mitigation measures to avoid, minimize and/or compensate for the adverse ecological impacts identified during construction and operation of the Project; - (x) evaluate feasibility and effectiveness of the recommended mitigation measures and definition of the scope, type, location, implementation arrangement, resources requirement, subsequent management and maintenance of such measures; - (xi) determine and quantify as far as possible of the residual ecological impacts after implementation of the proposed mitigation measures; - (xii) evaluate the severity and acceptability of the residual ecological impacts using well-defined criteria in Annex 8 of the TM and determine if off-site mitigation measures are necessary to mitigate the residual impacts and if affirmative, guidelines and requirements laid down in Annex 16 of the TM should be followed; and - (xiii) review the need for and recommend any ecological monitoring programme required.
+- (a) woodlands and plantations; - (b) linkages of habitats within the assessment area; - (c) avifauna including raptors, woodland and wetland dependent migratory bird species; - (d) mammals; - (e) herpetofauna; - (f) insects (e.g. butterflies and dragonflies); and - (g) any other habitats / species identified as having special conservation interest by this EIA study. - (vi) describe recognized site of conservation importance in the assessment area, if any, and assess whether these site will be affected by the Project or not. - (vii) using suitable methodology, and considering also any works activities from other projects reasonably likely to occur at the time, identify and quantify as far as possible any direct (e.g. loss of habitats due to various elements such as excavation works and other associated works of the Project), indirect (e.g. changes in water qualities, hydrodynamics properties, hydrology, accidental discharge of untreated sewage, noise and other disturbance generated by the construction and operational (if applicable, and decommissioning) activities etc), on-site, off-site, primary, secondary and cumulative ecological impacts on the wildlife groups and habitats identified such as destruction of habitats, reduction of species abundance/diversity, loss of feeding and breeding grounds, reduction of ecological carrying capacity and habitat fragmentation, in particular the following: - (a) loss of habitats such as woodlands, wetlands and agricultural land; - (b) disturbance to animals and plants; - (c) impacts due to habitat fragmentation and isolation; - (d) impacts due to increase in human activities and disturbance during the construction and operation (if applicable, and decommissioning) stages of the Project such as increase in light intensity; - (e) cumulative impacts due to other planned and committed concurrent development projects at or near the Project area. - (viii) evaluate ecological impact based on the best and latest information available during the course of the EIA study, using quantitative approach as far as practicable and covering construction and operational (if applicable, and decommissioning) phases of the Project as well as the subsequent management and maintenance requirement of the Project; - recommend possible alternatives, such as layer, design and alignment of the Project and modification / change of construction methods, and practicable mitigation measures to avoid, minimize and/or compensate for the adverse ecological impacts identified during construction and operation (if applicable, and decommissioning) of the Project; - (x) evaluate feasibility and effectiveness of the recommended mitigation measures and definition of the scope, type, location, implementation arrangement, resources requirement, subsequent management and maintenance of such measures; - (xi) determine and quantify as far as possible of the residual ecological impacts after implementation of the proposed mitigation measures;

+- (xii) evaluate the severity and acceptability of the residual ecological impacts using well-defined criteria in Annex 8 of the TM and determine if off-site mitigation measures are necessary to mitigate the residual impacts and if affirmative, guidelines and requirements laid down in Annex 16 of the TM should be followed; and - (xiii) review the need for and recommend any ecological monitoring programme required.